McwilliamsJacobson/starter-academic-gzjin/content/publication/DG2021/index.md

 ---
-title: "Continuum limit of a mesoscopic model with elasticity of step motion on vicinal surfaces"
+title: "Existence and uniqueness of bounded stable solutions to the Peierls–Nabarro model for curved dislocations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Hongjie Dong
 - admin
-- Jian-Guo Liu
-- Jianfeng Lu

 # Author notes (optional)
 author_notes:
+- "First Author"
 - "Corresponding Author"

-date: "2017-06-01"
+date: "2021-04-03"
-doi: "10.1007/s00332-016-9354-1"
+doi: "10.1007/s00526-021-01939-1"

-# Schedule page publish date (NOT publication's date).
+# Schedule page03 publish date (NOT publication's date).
-publishDate: "2017-06-01"
+publishDate: "2021-04-03"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;